LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-Each public, static method in a Controller returning a `play.mvc.Result` type is called an action method.
+Each public static method in a controller that returns a `play.mvc.Result` type is called an action method.
 The signature for an action method is always:

 ```java
 public static play.mvc.Result action_name(params...)
 ```

 You can define parameters in the action method signature.
-These parameters will be resolved by the Router from the corresponding HTTP parameters.
+These parameters will be resolved by the router from the corresponding HTTP parameters.

-## What’s an Action?
+## What’s an action?

 An action is basically a Java method that processes the request parameters, and produces a result to be sent to the client.